ph4se7/javaquiz/README.md

 # javaquiz
-A Quiz Application using Java swing and AWT
+A Level Wise Quiz Application using Java swing and AWT